karriereat/go-scaffold/README.md

 ## Limitations
 - if you build for darwin the archs `386` and `arm` are omitted
 - if you build for windows the arch `arm` is omitted
+- building the docker container is currently only possible for linux-amd64
+- The docker-release functionality is currently in implementation

 ## ToDo
-- The docker-release functionality is currently in implementation
 - Configuration options for linter
+- Configuration for docker image building
+- travis-ci / circle-ci config files

 ## Contribution
 Feel free to create an PR with additional functionality but please create a issue in the first place to discuss if the change should be in this repo or in a fork